masashitanimura/2.0/pages/api/launchProcess.md

 The JSON response contains the following details:

 - data – The data to parse.
+  - $[ENV]=[VALUE] – Any number of environment variables that need to be set just before launching the process
   - arguments – Complete list of arguments that need to be passed to the process
   - configID – The configuration ID for this command
   - fullBinaryPath – Full path to the binary that needs to be launched
   - groupName - The group name assigned to the process
   - keepAlive – If `keepAlive` is set to 1, the server will restart the process if it exits
   - operationType – The type of operation
-  - $[ENV]=[VALUE] – Any number of environment variables that need to be set just before launching the process
+  - processKillTimer – Will manually kill the process if it is still running after processKillTimer seconds of process execution
 - description – Describes the result of parsing/executing the command
 - status – **SUCCESS** if the command was parsed and executed successfully, **FAIL** if not.

 ------

+## Notes

+- If process has processKillTimer and keepAlive of true, the process will be called again after it was killed by the processKillTimer because of the keepAlive mechanism